CivicActions/civicactions.com/src/content/team-members/chadia-mugisha.md

 specialties: [ "Equity & Justice",
 Multilinguist,
 Getting It Done,
-All Things Warm, Quiet, and Cozy
+"All Things Warm, Quiet, and Cozy"
 ]